Getting Here & Around

 The Golden Triangle Business Improvement District offers a map of the Farragut Square area.

 Split This Rock values individuals of all abilities and strives to make its programs and materials accessible to all.
-The festival’s four venues and hotel were selected with accessibility in mind, to ensure that people with mobility disabilities can attend.
+The festival’s venues and hotel are wheelchair accessible.
 Large print program books will be available at the festival by request.
-If you have questions, suggestions or would like to request accommodation for a particular need, please contact Camisha Jones at email@example.com or 202-787-5210.
+ASL interpreters will be a part of some readings.
+If you have questions, suggestions, or would like to make an accommodation request, please contact us at firstname.lastname@example.org or 202-787-5210.
+More about accessibility is available on the Accessibility page.